Steven Khoo

-Kiat Huat Steven Khoo (born 25 January 1985), nicknamed "Yakuza", is a Singaporean basketball player who last played for the Singapore Slingers in the Asean Basketball League (ABL).
+Steven Khoo Kiat Huat (born 25 January 1985), nicknamed "Yakuza", is a Singaporean basketball player who last played for the Singapore Slingers in the Asean Basketball League (ABL).
 Possessing both inside and outside skill sets, Khoo's all-round play places him arguably as the most fundamentally sound local player in the squad.

 Club career

 Singapore Slingers (2009-present)

 In 2008, Khoo had a brief stint with the Singapore Slingers while the team was competing in the 2008/09 Singapore Challenge Series.

 In August 2009, Khoo signed a one-year contract to play full-time for the Singapore Slingers along with seven other local players.
 However, he only played a partial season due to national service commitments.
 He averaged 2.2 points and 1.4 rebounds for the team.

 On 5 September 2010, during the 2010/2011 preseason, Khoo became the highest scoring Singaporean in Slingers history to play when he scored a career high of 23 points against Rain or Shine Elasto Painters during the 2010/11 Singapore Challenge Series.

 For the 2010/2011 Asean Basketball League season, with local star Hong Wei Jian out with an injury, Khoo stepped up for the locals..
 Starting off as an undersized power forward, he expanded his game to in which he contributed 4.1 points, 1.6 rebounds and 0.6 assists.
 Khoo also co-captained the Singapore Slingers together with American Import Kyle Jeffers for the 2010/2011 ABL Season.